Your accomplishments are what you achieve when you use your skills. These achievements highlight what you can offer.

 - What would my former employers miss most about me?

-Employers want to know the specifics of your accomplishments.
-Anything that’s quantifiable (like numbers, dollars or time) or proven (like promotions and awards) strengthens an accomplishment statement.
+Employers want to know the specifics of your achievements.
+Facts that are quantifiable (like numbers, dollars, or time) or proven (like promotions and awards) will make your successes stronger.

-The bold items in this list are examples of proven or quantifiable accomplishments:
+The bold items in this list show proven or quantifiable successes:

-- received Employee of the Year award for exceptional performance
+- Received Employee of the Year award for excellent performance

-- answered 20 customer service calls per day, troubleshooting problems, cutting red tape and making special arrangements that resulted in repeat business
+- Answered 20 customer service calls per day, solved problems, cut red tape, and made special arrangements that resulted in repeat business